iris-sast/iris/README.md

 ---

-⚠️ Code and data for the following works can be found in the v1 branch:
+⚠️ Code and data for the [ICLR 2025 Paper](https://arxiv.org/pdf/2405.17238) can be found in the v1 branch, license and citation below.
-* [ICLR 2025] <a href="https://arxiv.org/pdf/2405.17238">IRIS: LLM-ASSISTED STATIC ANALYSIS FOR DETECTING SECURITY VULNERABILITIES</a>

 ## 👋 Overview
 ### IRIS